chuckcscccl/rustlr/chapter1.md

 assuming that WHITESPACE is a declared terminal symbol and "value" is the value you want to be associated with the symbol (usually this is just the valuetype::default()).
 Whitespace(n) is a variant of [RawToken][rtk].

+It is possible to combine a lexname declaration with the declaration of a terminal symbol with

+>     lexterminal COLON :

 The symbol START and terminal EOF will always be added as additional symbols to the grammar.
 The other symbols that should not be used for